Pattern matching

 e1 = f(x*y).replace_all(f(x_, 1))

-we get the match x_ = x*y.
+we still get the match x_ = x*y.
 This is because the length constraint is applied before downcasting.

 A wildcard length restriction check is applied at any point that a wildcard is used and therefore